 You must touch on three important points.
 This will help you rise above candidates who have more direct experience in the industry.
 You don’t necessarily have to cover all of these topics in order or in distinct paragraphs.
 The aim is to make sure you communicate these points somewhere in your letter.

 1. Emphasize Your Transferable Skills

-Most importantly, focus on the transferable skills you have that you can use in the new position, rather than upon the specific skills you have that are related to your current role.
+Most importantly, focus on the transferable skills you have that you can use in the new position rather than on the skills you have that are only related to your current role.
 Analyze the job description for the position you’re applying to, and look at the skills that the position calls for.

 Choose the ones that best match your own skills or experience.
 Then, if possible, use specific anecdotes from your work or academic history to illustrate some of these strengths in action.